agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 A typical EDC deployment caches contract offers from other participants in a federated catalog, so that users can quickly browse and negotiate contracts.
 To regularly retrieve offers, it regularly contacts the Dataspace Registry to refresh its list of Dataspace Participants, then obtains contract offers from each participants to refresh its cache.

 In this flow, the EDC for Company1 obtains a list of Dataspace Participants and resolves their IDS endpoints.
-Using these IDS endpoints (e.g. for listing contract offers) is outside the scope of this flow (see *IDS Flows* below).

 #### Pre-conditions